archithdwij/Android-apps/.github/pull_request_template.md

 # Pull Request Checklist

-Go through the check boxes given below and make sure you check the relevant ones.
+Go through the check boxes given below and make sure you mark the relevant ones.

 Is your project an
 #### to check put x inside [] eg. [x] Extension